Notice: For those that came here from a search engine, this website is unfinished.

 Sega Toys and Tiger had hoped for 1.5 million Poo-Chis to be sold in 2000, according to an ASCII article.
 But the official Japanese Poo-Chi website mentions Sega Toys expected one million units to be sold.

-Poo-Chi was an instant success in Japan; within 3 hours of their launch on the 1st of April, 100,000 units were sold.
+Poo-Chi was an instant success in Japan; within 3 hours of its launch on the 1st of April, 100,000 units were sold.
 Poo-Chi was also considered successful in the U.S., as Tiger had sold 1 million units in 2000.

 On the 31st of July, 2000, an ASCII article reported that 4 million units had been sold internationally at the time, and 700,000 of those units were sold in Japan.
 Eventually, 10 million units were sold internationally.